shap-po/selene-modpacker/readme.md

 3. Click the "Load unpacked" button.
 4. Select the folder where you unpacked the extension (obviously, you have to download it first).
 5. You're done!
+Also make sure you don't delete extension folder, because if you, it will be gone.

 ## Usage